S-Silvan/ReimbursementSystem/README.md

 # Employee Reimbursment System (ERS)

 ## Project Description
-A reimbursement system for a company's employees.
+Reimbursement system for a company's employees.
 Employees can request reimbursements and managers can approve or deny those requests.

 ## Technologies Used
 * Java